adoble/adr-j/doc/usage/properties_file.md

 `docPath`  Relative path to the location where ADRs are stored.

 `authorEmail`  The email of the initial author of the ADR.

+`tocTemplateFile`   The template file used to create a table of contents (TOC)